chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

-\[ TODO: If a something link-format-ish comes up during the development of this document which allows setting base-hrefs in-line, evaluate whether it really makes sense to inherit anchor's rules or whether it's better to phrase it in a way that the requested base URI always counts. \]
+\[ TODO: If a something link-format-ish comes up during the development of this document which allows setting base-hrefs in-line, evaluate whether it really makes sense to inherit anchor's rules or whether it's better to phrase it in a way that the requested base URI always counts.
+A composite CoRAL endpoint-and-resource lookup on the RD might make this extension proposal obsolete.
+\]

 The URI given in the "provenance" attribute describes where the information in the link was obtained from.